What is Branding in Marketing?

 Start your free trial on Shopify today!Start Free Trial

 The Importance of Branding in eCommerce

 Branding is a complex process that requires careful planning and calculated approach.
-Ideally, you should have your branding strategy worked out before you launch your online store to avoid working backwards to try and get your business aligned with customer expectations.
+Ideally, you should have your branding strategy worked out before you launch your online store to avoid working backwards to try to aligned your store with customer expectations.
 A strong brand is easy to relate to and draws on values that resonate well with the target audience.
-For an eCommerce shop, a strong brand can also be the safety net protecting a business from having to compete on price.
+For an eCommerce shop, a strong brand can also be a safety net protecting a business from having to compete on price.

 So how do you go about building a brand for an online shop?
 Here are the key steps in eCommerce branding:

 - Understand your customers.
 To communicate effectively, you have to identify the elements that influence your target customers and focus on leveraging them.
 What do they like?
 What motivates and attracts them?
 What do they like about your brand?

 - Define your brand persona.
 A brand persona is the personality of your business in which you will deliver customer experiences.
 It will be strongly influenced by the insights you manage to gather about your target customers.
 What tone of voice will suit this audience?
 What type of language will have the greatest effect?
 What images will attract their attention.